Subaru-PFS/ics_xcuActor/docs/source/MOXA.rst

 ports 1-3, and the ion pump controllers on Port 4.

 1. Open the left panel's Serial Settings, then choose Port 1.
 Set it to 38400,8,1,None,None,RS-232, and select P1, P2, P3.
-Again, Submit but do not Save/Restart.
+Submit but do not then Save/Restart.

 2. In the left panel's Serial Settings, choose Port 4.
 Set it to 9600,8,1,None,None, RS-485 2-wire.
 Submit.

 3. Then in the Operating Settngs Port 4 page, set Delimiter 1 to 03 and enable it.
 And set the Delimiter process to Delimiter+2.
-[The ionpump controller replies all end with 0x03 and a two-byte CRC.
+Submit and Restart.
+[The ionpump controller replies all end with ``0x03`` and a two-byte CRC.
 If the MOXA can recognize this it can manage bus contention better.]

 PFS roughing pump configuration
 -------------------------------